bmait101/lake-michigan-foodwebs/README.md

 **R:**
 - Contains .R files to clean data, run analyses, and make figures.
-- Run 00_prep.R before running any other scripts.
+- Run R/00_prep.R before running any other scripts.
+- R/03_tp_models takes ~12 hours to run (individual models ~ 8 hours)
+- R/05_brms_models takes ~ 2 hours to run

+**data-raw**
+- Contains raw, flat data files

+**out**
+- Contains output created using script in the R folder
+- Because they are too large, estimate model objects from tRophicposion and brms are not uploaded.
+They can be downloaded [here](https://drive.google.com/drive/folders/1oCmnLMbQSnCN5oI8_hBjcKneRu_XxpSW?usp=sharing).

+**img**

+- images used in project